This page is an introduction to Missouri's liverworts, with an overview of the group, their life cycle, and how to identify them.

 Life Cycle

-The united sperm and egg develop into the second part of the life cycle, the sporophyte (spore-producing plant).
-The sporophyte is diploid: it has twice the genetic material as the gametophyte, since it has a copy from each parent.
+The sperm of liverworts are not enclosed in pollen grains; they must swim through water (usually rain water) to reach the archegonia.
+When a sperm unites with an egg, the resulting embryo develops into the second part of the life cycle, the sporophyte (spore-producing plant).
 The sporophyte develops within the archegonium and eventually pushes beyond it.
-The sporophyte has a capsule in which spores develop; these spores each contain only one set of genetic material (half the genetic material of the sporophyte).
+The sporophyte has a capsule in which spores develop.
 When the sporophyte is mature, it sheds spores into the environment to develop into new gametophytes.

 Human Connections

 Globally, some liverworts have been used medicinally.
-The names “liverwort” and “hepatic” both refer to an antique belief that they could be used to treat liver ailments.
-This was based on an idea called the Doctrine of Signatures, which started in Classical Greek and Roman days and continued in Europe into the 1600s.
+The common names “liverwort” and “hepatic” both refer to an antique belief that they could be used to treat liver ailments (think of hepatitis — inflammation of the liver).
+This belief was based on an idea called the Doctrine of Signatures, which started in Classical Greek and Roman days and continued in Europe into the 1600s.
 The idea was that God marked everything on earth with a sign (signature) that gives a hint to its purpose for humanity; therefore, if something resembled a lung, it could be used to heal lungs, and certain types of thallose liverworts, which supposedly look like a liver, could treat liver problems.
-In the 1700s, the rise of humanism and the scientific method helped arrest this unsound reasoning.
+In the 1700s, the development of the scientific method helped arrest this unsound reasoning.

 Ecosystem Connections